-The spring 2014 open houses at the Wildlife Center are now over.
-Check back for summer 2014 open house dates!
+The spring 2015 open houses are over.
+Our next open houses will likely be in July.
+Stay tuned!
 As a wildlife emergency room and hospital, the Wildlife Center is not usually open to the public.
 The seasonal open houses are the times during the year when visitors may tour the Waynesboro facility.

 Each open house includes a tour of our medical clinic, exam room, and operating suite.